hannesm/platform-blog/Signing-the-opam-repository.md

 `snapshot/<id>` instead of a `snapshot` file would be enough, though.)

-Attackers have to be evaluated at various levels: those stealing developer keys, RM keys, root keys, snapshot keys; and then attacking either the entire repository, or a single targeted user (or the snapshot bot).
+Attackers have to be evaluated at various levels: those stealing developer keys, RM keys, snapshot keys; and then attacking either the entire repository, or a single targeted user (or the snapshot bot).
 When a developer key is stolen, the snapshot key is also needed to target a single user for a malicious patch.

 ## Work and changes involved